Deal or No Deal (Australian game show): Second Chance

+Quick Cash

+In the 2024 reboot, randomly throughout the game, the Banker will give a certain amount of cash to them if they can impress the audience, or the Banker.

+Consolation Prize

+In the 2024 reboot, players may receive $250 if they played very well and were just unlucky in the end and end up winning a small amount less than $50 if they had a compassionate reason that they deserved a bit more money.

+Steal the Deal

+In the reboot, at the end of the game, if the bonus is triggered, the player can choose to forfeit their winnings and choose one of eleven new briefcases, with amounts as follows;

+Steal the Deal was introduced in January 2025.

+Risk It

+Not to be confused with Risk It All, Risk It is an endgame feature introduced in 2025 where if it's triggered (mainly if the player won less than $1,000), the player can choose to forfeit their winnings to choose one of two cases (similar to Double or Nothing) which can either contain 50c, or $2,500.

 In popular culture

 Andrew O'Keefe appeared as himself in an episode of the Australian comedy Kath & Kim, reprising his role as host of Deal or No Deal.
 In the episode, Sharon Strzelecki (portrayed by Magda Szubanski) appeared as the main contestant and Kim Craig (Gina Riley) appeared as her podium partner.
 Sharon wins $20,000 from her case (though footage of her winning is never shown).
 The gameplay shown has some minor changes compared to the actual game show airing at the time: Kim wasn't given the opportunity to make a guess for the contents of her case before opening it, and Sharon claims that she became the main contestant by having the "fastest fingers" (the preliminary quiz was dropped from the 2007 season, and the fictional game shown was of that version).
-O'Keefe also references the timeslot the show airs in by saying that it's "almost news time", a Seven News update would air in the final minutes of an actual game, which is followed by the news broadcast.
+O'Keefe also references the timeslot the show airs in by saying that it's "almost news time", as a teaser for Seven News 6pm bulletin would air in the final minutes of the show, which is followed by the news broadcast.